ibexa/documentation-developer/docs/api/rest_api_usage.md

 ---
-description: The REST API covers objects in the Ibexa DXP Repository with regular HTTP methods, such as GET or POST, as well as custom methods such as PUBLISH or SWAP.
+description: The REST API covers objects in the Ibexa DXP Repository with regular and custom HTTP methods, such as GET or PUBLISH, as well as HTTP headers.
 ---

 # REST API usage